nllong/measure-manager/README.md

-# measure-manager
+# Measure Manager

-Run ruby measure_manager.rb to start the server
+## Update Metadata

+1. Start the server by running `ruby run_measure_manager_server.rb`
+1. Update the measure directory in the `test.rb` file
-Run ruby test.rb to test the server
+1. Run `ruby test.rb` to update all the measures recursively